turbosree/DDS-Router/docs/rst/use_cases/vulcanexus_cloud.rst

 Kubernetes setup
 ================
 Two different deployments will be used for this example, each in a different |k8s| pod.
-The |ddsrouter| cloud instance (cloud router) consists of two participants; a WAN participant that receives the messages coming from our LAN through the aforementioned UDP communication channel, and a :ref:`Local Discovery Server <user_manual_participants_local_discovery_server>` (local DS) that propagates them to a ROS 2 listener node hosted in a different |k8s| pod.
+The |ddsrouter| cloud instance (cloud router) consists of two participants:

+* A :ref:`WAN Participant <user_manual_participants_wan>` that receives the messages coming from our LAN through the aforementioned UDP communication channel.
+* A :ref:`Local Discovery Server <user_manual_participants_local_discovery_server>` (local DS) that propagates them to a ROS 2 listener node hosted in a different |k8s| pod.

 The choice of a Local Discovery Server instead of a Simple Participant to communicate with the listener has to do with the difficulty of enabling multicast routing in cloud environments.

 The described scheme is represented in the following figure: